In this in-depth digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 With a combined social following of over 251k on Twitter, Facebook, and LinkedIn, this spreads their content far and wide.

-Not only do they use official company accounts, but they also leverage their team’s social media following.
+Not only do they use official company accounts, but they also leverage their team’s following.
 Their social media promotion includes:

 - Resharing content, so many people see it.